Blueberry Coconut Butter:

 Amount Per Serving

 % Daily Value

 * Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.

 You can use other berries such as raspberries, strawberries, acai berries and blackberries.
 Be sure to get organic berries as berries are typically highly sprayed with pesticides if they are not organic.
 They can also be frozen berries.
 That is how I typically get them.

-You can also add raw cacao nibs for extra anti-oxidants, healthy fats and clean proteins.
-You can also add bone broth protein– either chocolate, vanilla or banana creme for extra protein, anti-oxidants and sweetness.
+You can also add raw cacao nibs for extra antioxidants, healthy fats and clean proteins.
+You can also add bone broth protein– either chocolate or vanilla for extra protein, antioxidants and sweetness.

 Let us know what you think of the recipe on the comments box below and share this recipe on Social Media with your friends!